tidepoollabs/nmg-boilerplate/README.md

 pnpm db:migration:seed
 ```

+## Integrating REST APIs

+While this boilerplate primarily focuses on GraphQL, it's designed to be flexible, allowing for the integration of REST APIs alongside GraphQL.
+This enables you to take advantage of REST's simplicity and scalability for certain operations, providing a versatile approach to your application's data layer.

 ### Creating Migrations
 When you need to create a new database schema migration, first ensure your module and entity are properly defined.
 Then, execute the following command to generate a new migration file: